-At the very entrance to the small town of Canmore, just outside the Banff National Park in Canada, there is a giant human head.
+At the very entrance to the small town of Canmore, just outside Banff National Park in Alberta, there is a giant human head.
 Well, actually, half of it.

 Alan Henderson, an artist from Alberta, was commissioned to build a sculpture for the town of Canmore and found inspiration in the town’s name.
 It’s named after Ceannmore on the northwest shore of Scotland, which was in turn named after King Malcolm III, who was also called Malcolm Canmore.

 In Gaelic, Ceannmore means “big head,” and that’s exactly what Henderson produced.
 The Big Head sculpture weighs nine tonnes and looks like he’s emerging from the ground.
 His eyes are closed, and he appears to be in deep contemplation.